 Eligibility (R.C.
 184.10(A) and 184.111).
 Generally, the Commission may award the support only to in-state entities.
-"In-state entity" includes individuals, public and private entities, agencies, and institutions, private companies or organizations, partnerships, business trusts, or other business entities or ventures, or research organizations, whether for profit or not for profit, that have substantial presence in Ohio.
+"In-state entity" includes individuals, public and private entities, agencies, and institutions, private companies or organizations, or research organizations that have substantial presence in Ohio.